microsoft/Codex-CLI/README.md

 | `unlearn` | Unlearns the last two lines of input-output from the model |

-## Prompt Engineering and Context Folders
+## Prompt Engineering and Context Files

 This project uses a discipline called prompt engineering to coax GPT-3 Codex to generate commands from natural language.
 Specifically, pass the model a series of examples of NL->Commands, to give it a sense of the kind of code it should be writing, and also to nudge it towards generating commands idiomatic to the shell you're using.
 These examples live in the `contexts` directory.
 See snippet from the PowerShell context below: